darylnak/mnistcnn/README.md

 ## What is this?

-This project aims to compare the performance between a feedforward neural network and two variations of a convolutional neural network, all with fully connected layers.
+This project compares the performance between a feedforward neural network and two variations of a convolutional neural network, all with fully connected layers.